 What’s a Qvevri?

 Qvevri winemaking is a traditional Georgian method that dates back thousands of years.
-It is so vital to the country’s cultural heritage that UNESCO has recognized it as part of the Intangible Cultural Heritage of Humanity.
+It is vital to the country’s cultural heritage that UNESCO has recognized it as part of the Intangible Cultural Heritage of Humanity.

 The process involves using large earthenware vessels called qvevri, which are buried underground.
 These vessels provide a stable temperature for fermentation and aging, allowing the wine to develop complex flavors and textures.